pramodrhegde/marvel/README.md

 # running project from local

-`npm start` should spin up the local server and open the react app at localhost:8080
+`npm start` should spin up the local server and open the react app at localhost:8080 PS, create .env file and use your public key there for the API calls to work.

 # running project live